 A Guide to Getting Good Rye Bread

-Based on everything I’ve learned here’s what goes into a good Jewish rye bread:
+Based on everything we’ve learned here’s what goes into a good Jewish rye bread:

 #1 A Good Rye Sour Starter